 Path A: The Classical Path starts with an exceptional academic performance in law school (e.g., graduating Order of the Coif), service on the law review, preferably in a senior editorial position (e.g., "Articles Editor," "Editor-in-Chief," etc.), followed by a prestigious judicial clerkship, at least on a U.S. Court of Appeals and, if possible, on the U.S. Supreme Court.
 Because of the fierce competition for academic positions in law, this Classical Path is no longer a guaranteed ticket to a good law-school teaching position; also, in the last twenty years, more and more legal academics have developed doubts about whether these are really the credentials to look for in aspiring law teachers and legal scholars.
 The turn to interdisciplinary scholarship at many schools--from law & economics to empirical legal studies--has also made the Classical Path less relevant.
 Increasingly, many who would have gone the Classical Path a generation ago find it necessary to also pursue Paths B or C.

 Path B: The LLM/“Post-Doc”/VAP Path can require somewhat less by way of academic accomplishment and work experience than the Classical Path: e.g., a strong academic performance, but perhaps not exceptional; some work on a journal, or some substantial writing experience, but perhaps not via law review; some practical experience, either in practice or some sort of clerkship, if not a U.S. Court of Appeals.
 (Sometimes these credentials alone, plus strong interviews, will get you a teaching job at a school where hiring is less competitive, but the reality is that hiring is becoming more competitive almost everywhere.)
 The key to Path B is some additional academic experience/research after graduating from law school, and perhaps after getting some practice experience.
-This might take the form of a graduate law degree (an LL.M., less commonly for American lawyer, an S.J.D.) at a top law school (usually this means: Yale, Harvard, Stanford, Columbia, maybe also NYU [esp. for tax] [Chicago offers LLM and SJD degrees, but primarily for foreign-trained lawyers]; it might take the form of teaching legal research and writing at a top law school that recruits people for these positions with an eye to helping them develop as legal scholars and law teachers (Chicago’s Bigelow program is the best-known example, but Stanford does something similar, and Harvard has what they call Climenko Fellows); or it might mean a position as a “Visiting Assistant Professor” or Fellow at one of the proliferating programs at top law schools that aim to serve as stepping stones to teaching careers (the “Emerging Scholars Program” at Texas, Visiting Assistant Professors at Northwestern are all examples).
-(Paul Caron [Cincinnati] periodically posts a list of these opportunities on his TaxProf Blog; the most recent one is here.)
+This might take the form of a graduate law degree (an LL.M., less commonly for American lawyers, an S.J.D.) at a top law school (usually this means: Yale, Harvard, Stanford, Columbia, maybe also NYU [esp. for tax] [Chicago offers LL.M. and S.J.D. degrees, but primarily for foreign-trained lawyers]); it might take the form of teaching legal research and writing at a top law school that recruits people for these positions with an eye to helping them develop as legal scholars and law teachers (Chicago’s Bigelow program is the best-known example, but Stanford does something similar, and Harvard has what they call Climenko Fellows); or it might mean a position as a “Visiting Assistant Professor” or Fellow at one of the proliferating programs at top law schools that aim to serve as stepping stones to teaching careers (the Visiting Assistant Professor Program at Duke, Academic Fellowships at Penn are examples).
+(Paul Caron [Pepperdine] periodically posts a list of these opportunities on his TaxProf Blog; the most recent one is here.)
 In each case, the goal is to complete publishable scholarly work and also suitably impress the faculty at the school that they will join your Chicago professors in recommending you for teaching jobs.

 Path C: The Interdisciplinary Path is often combined with Paths A and B, though it need not be if the work in the other discipline is of sufficient quality and distinction to attract the attention of law schools.
 Here the candidate also pursues graduate studies in another area of relevance to law--e.g., history, economics, philosophy, sociology, political science--earning usually a Ph.D.
-A number of Chicago faculty can offer advice on appropriate Ph.D. programs: for economics, talk to Dean Levmore or Professors Ben-Shahar, Malani and Miles; for philosophy, Professors Leiter and Nussbaum; for history, Professors Helmholz and LaCroix; for political science, Professors Abebe, Gersen, Harcourt and Rosenberg.
-Students might also consult the National Research Council report on graduate education which is due to appear in 2009.
+A number of Chicago faculty can offer advice on appropriate Ph.D. programs: for economics, talk to Professors Ben-Shahar, Hubbard, Levmore, Malani and Dean Miles; for philosophy, Professors Leiter and Nussbaum; for history, Professors Helmholz and LaCroix; for political science, Professors Abebe, Chilton and Rosenberg.

 One important caveat about these three paths to law teaching.
 Most law schools are, more than anything else, looking for potential scholars.
 All of the paths described are thought to be good proxies for identifying those with scholarly potential.
 But the best way to establish scholarly potential is by, in fact, publishing scholarly work before looking for a job.
 Indeed, it would be fair to say that the single best ticket to a job in law teaching is to have published at least one article since graduating law school.
 One Texas alum told me the story of how the first year on the teaching market, he got relatively little attention; by the next year, he had published an article in Wisconsin Law Review, and now had a dozen interviews, and ended up with a tenure-track job at a good state law school.
 Publications make and break candidacies.